augustomelo/dotfiles/README.md

 ### Neovim
 - [X] Better file browser with telescope-file-browser.nvim
 - [X] Better pairs highlight, for example when working with lua the function is not highlighted
-- [ ] Understand how to manage my words dictionary
+- [X] Understand how to manage my words dictionary - it seems that the only way is thru spelunker.vim [allowlist](https://github.com/kamykn/spelunker.vim#43-users-allowlist)
 - [X] C-A is not working because Nerdcommenter
 - [ ] Add some keymaps for handling git
 - [ ] I should have a look on the pugins for nvim-cmp they seem to have useful completion source, like: